What Is Truck Platooning?

 Ideally, truck platooning would be possible across multiple brands or companies.
 Platooning may also be more likely and possible as the U.S. and the rest of the world transition to self-driving passenger vehicles.

-Truck Platooning Safety
+Is Truck Platooning Safe?

-The safety of truck platooning is of course a primary concern.
-While it may be better for the environment and may save trucking companies considerable amounts of money, it needs to be safe.
-One of the issues associated with truck platoons involves other vehicles and their ability to safely merge onto a road that has a platoon of three or more trucks.
+One of the concerns associated with truck platoons involves other vehicles and their ability to safely merge onto a road that has a platoon of three or more trucks.
 Will motorists be able to merge between trucks in a convoy?
 Will large platoons of trucks prevent motorists from merging onto busy roadways?
-These are factors that will need to be addressed as truck platooning is researched and tested.
+These are just some of the factors that will need to be addressed as truck platooning is researched and tested.

 At Arnold & Itkin, we are concerned with the safety of all motorists.
 Our truck accident lawyers fight for people who have been injured in crashes involving 18-wheelers, semi-trucks, and other commercial vehicles, and we are prepared to lead the way as cases involving truck platooning and autonomous driving arise.
 To find out more about our firm and how we can help you, call (888) 493-1629.